 At the 2016 Annual Meeting of the American Association of Collegiate Registrars and Admissions Officers (AACRAO), AACRAO International Education Services (IES) announced its intention to shift its mission from conducting foreign credentials evaluations to providing international education training.
 As a result, AACRAO IES accepted its last application for evaluation from individuals in August 2016.
-See the official announcement.
+See the official announcement archived.

 Historically, AACRAO IES has sub-contracted with other evaluation agencies.
 Transcript Research is one of the only agencies that is a member of NACES, the National Association of Credential Evaluation Services, which is the premier association of credentials evaluation agencies in the world.